 Why responsibility is the only way out of the misery!

-Have ever been caught ready handed in the act and you still don’t admit your responsibility?
+Have you ever been caught ready handed in the act and you still don’t admit your responsibility?

 It is funny when you look back at the amount of times you have done just that.
 It is ingrained in our conditioning not to take responsibility.
 I find that children are great mirrors to what the environment is passing on.
 My 9 year old daughter will do anything not to accept responsibility.
 This has happened because every time she took responsibility, there were consequences.